Topic outline

 • Further Activities

-• Ask the students to draw a picture of a wildcat and label it with the important features.
-Alternatively, create a wildcat 2D sculpture out of natural materials outside on the playground and add labels in chalk.
-For indoor options, try the wildcat art challenge or make a 3D wildcat and create clowder (the collective noun for cats).
+• Practice your wildcat ID skills!
+Can you draw a picture of a wildcat and label it with the important features?
+Or, you could create a wildcat 2D sculpture out of natural materials like leaves and twigs outside on the playground and add labels in chalk.
+For indoor options, try the wildcat art challenge or make a 3D wildcat and create a clowder (the collective noun for cats) of wildcats.